remp2020/remp/Composer/remp-commons/README.md

-# Multi Armed Bandit evaluator
+# REMP Commons

 ## Installation

-To include the SSO connector within the project, update your `composer.json` file accordingly:
+To include this set of tools within the project, update your `composer.json` file accordingly:

 ```json
 {